-- 1. Graduates from accredited high schools in the United States, persons who successfully completed a high school equivalent diploma (GED).
+5. Graduates from accredited high schools in the United States with an overall grade point average of 2.0 or better, or, persons who successfully completed a high school equivalent diploma (GED).
 Copies of official academic transcripts will be accepted during initial evaluation for admissions.
-However, official transcripts must be on file before an enrollment agreement can be issued.
-If CMU or the U.S. Secretary of Education has reason to believe that a high school diploma presented for admission is not valid or was obtained from an entity that provides secondary education, the credential will not be accepted for admission into the University until the absolute validity of the credential is established.
-The validation procedure includes (1) receiving documentation from the secondary school that confirms the validity of the student's diploma, and (2) confirming with or receiving documentation from the relevant department or agency in the state in which the secondary school is located that the secondary school is recognized as a provider of secondary school education. - 2.
-Transfer students from any other accredited college, university or other post-secondary institutions who possess the qualification mentioned above. - 3.
-International students with education equivalent to U.S. education or an academic evaluation by an organization or agency accepted by California Miramar University who possess the qualifications of requirement 1 above. - Applicants whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction must receive a minimum score of 500 on the paper-based Test of English as a Foreign Language (TOEFL PBT), or 61 on the Internet Based Test (iBT), or a 6.0 on the International English Language Test (IELTS), or a 44 on the Pearson Test of English Academic (PTE Academic) Score Report. - 4.
+However, official transcripts must be on file before the end of 30 days of the beginning of the initial session.

+If CMU has reason to believe that a high school diploma presented for admission is not valid or was obtained from an entity that provides secondary education, the credential will not be accepted for admission into the University until the absolute validity of the credential is established.

+The validation procedure includes (1) receiving documentation from the secondary school that confirms the validity of the student's diploma, and (2) confirming with or receiving documentation from the relevant department or agency in the state in which the secondary school is located that the secondary school is recognized as a provider of secondary school education

+- 6. Transfer students from any other accredited college, university or other post-secondary institutions who possess the qualification mentioned above. - 7.
+International students with education equivalent to U.S. education or an academic evaluation by an organization or agency accepted by California Miramar University who possess the qualifications of requirement 1 above. - 8.
+Applicants who have attended an accredited institution whose primary language of instruction is not English must receive a minimum score of 61 on the TOEFL Internet Based Test (iBT), or a 6.0 on the International English Language Test (IELTS), or a 44 on the Pearson Test of English Academic (PTE Academic) Score Report, or a 95 on the Duolingo English Test. - 9.
 Academic performance at CMU may reveal the necessity for further English language study by a student.
 CMU reserves the right to make the final determination of a student's English proficiency level in all cases.